-The total pension liability in the December 31, 2016, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2017 and 2016, respectively, actuarial valuations were determined using the following actuarial assumptions, applied to all periods included in the measurement:

+2017 2016

-Actuarial Valuation Date: December 31, 2015
+Actuarial Valuation Date: December 31, 2016 December 31, 2015

-Measurement Date of Net Pension Liability (Asset) December 31, 2016
+Measurement Date of Net Pension December 31, 2017 December 31, 2016

+Liability (Asset):

-Actuarial Cost Method: Entry Age
+Actuarial Cost Method: Entry Age Entry Age

-Asset Valuation Method: Fair Market Value
+Asset Valuation Method: Fair Market Value Fair Market Value

-Long-Term Expected Rate of Return: 7.2%
+Long-Term Expected Rate of Return: 7.2% 7.2%

-Discount Rate: 7.2%
+Discount Rate: 7.2% 7.2%

+Salary Increases:

+Inflation 3.2% 3.2%

-Salary Increases: Inflation Seniority/Merit 3.2% 0.2% - 5.6%
+Seniority/Merit 0.2% - 5.6% 0.2% - 5.6%

-Mortality: Wisconsin 2012 Mortality Table
+Mortality: Wisconsin 2012 Mortality Table Wisconsin 2012 Mortality Table

-Post-retirement Adjustments 2.1%
+Post-retirement Adjustments 2.1% 2.1%

-\ No post-retirement adjustment is guaranteed.
+^{} No post-retirement adjustment is guaranteed.
 Actual adjustments are based on recognized investment return, actuarial experience and other factors.
 2.1% is the assumed annual adjustment based on the investment return assumption and the post-retirement discount rate.

-Actuarial assumptions are based upon an experience study conducted in 2015 using experience from 2012 - 2014.
+Both 2017 and 2016 actuarial assumptions are based upon an experience study conducted in 2015 using experience from 2012 - 2014.
+The total pension liability for December 31, 2017 is based upon a roll-forward of the liability calculated from the December 31, 2016 actuarial valuation.
 The total pension liability for December 31, 2016 is based upon a roll-forward of the liability calculated from the December 31, 2015 actuarial valuation.

 Long-term expected return on plan assets.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following tables: